-Ledger Book or more precisely Ledger Account is the most primary and chief journal in the accounting of an organization or a business entity.
+A Ledger Book or more precisely Ledger Account is the most primary and chief journal in the accounting of an organisation or a business entity.
 It includes complete information of all the aspects related to the financial transactions made by the business entity within the stipulated period.
-It comprises all the details of the organization’s income, expenses, inventory, stocks receivable, stocks deliverable, shares, liabilities and also assets.
+It comprises all the details of the organisation’s income, expenses, inventory, stocks receivable, stocks deliverable, shares, liabilities, and also assets.
 It also consists of the cash in hand and cash in the bank.
-The salaries, wages, bonds, properties and loans etc. are indicated in the ledger.
-Thus, a ledger account gives a complete bird’s eye view of all the essentialities possessed by the organization.
+The salaries, wages, bonds, properties, loans etc. are indicated in the ledger.
+Thus, a ledger account gives a complete bird’s eye view of all the essentialities possessed by the organisation.

 3. What does Accounting in Class 11 Accountancy Chapter 1 mean?

 As mentioned in Class 11 Accountancy Chapter 1, accounting is referred to as the process of identifying, documenting, classifying, summarising, analysing, and conveying information about financial transactions to accounting information users such as investors, creditors, owners etc. In order to avoid the potential of omission and fraud, financial transactions in books of accounts must be kept methodical and full.
 It assists business owners in comparing one year's performance to those of previous years in order to identify the variables that cause changes.

 4. What do you study in Class 11 Accountancy Chapter 1?

 Students will be able to learn the following topics in Class 11 Accountancy Chapter 1:

 Objectives of accounting